 Now it’s time to get the ball rolling building your class.
 If it’s not apparent yet, you’ll be investing more face time with your members, but with that comes deeper lasting connections.

-You can create a cohort-based course on Mighty Networks in addition to offering paid memberships, hosting virtual events, and more.
-And the best part is whatever you decide to build with your Mighty Network is instantly available across web, iOS and Android which gives your members flexibility for how they interact with each other and your content.
+Mighty gives you an amazing cultural software platform that -- you guessed it -- works great for cohort-based courses!
+With Mighty's flexible Spaces, you can bring together features like discussions, courses, virtual events, live streaming, and content with your teaching.
+And the best part is that whatever you decide to build with your Mighty Network is instantly available across web, iOS and Android.
+This gives your members flexibility for how they interact with each other and your content.

 Let’s build something great together.